systeminit/si/app/docs/src/reference/public-api.md

 |» signupAt|string,null|false|none|none|
 |» userId|string|true|none|none|

-## Remove a member from the workspace
+## Remove a Member from the Workspace

 <a id="opIdremove_member"></a>